WeTS: A Benchmark for Translation Suggestion: WeTS

 \subsection{Dataset}

-This sub-section describes the construction of \emph{WeTS}, which serves as a benchmark dataset for TS. \emph{WeTS} is a golden corpus for four different translation directions, including English-to-German, German-to-English, Chinese-to-English, and English-to-Chinese.
-All samples in \emph{WeTS} are annotated by expert translators.

-\paragraph{Annotation Guidelines} It is non-trivial for annotators to locate the incorrect word spans in the MT sentence.
+This sub-section describes the annotation guidelines and construction process for \emph{WeTS}, which is a golden corpus for four translation directions, including English-to-German, German-to-English, Chinese-to-English and English-to-Chinese. \paragraph{Annotation Guidelines} It is non-trivial for annotators to locate the incorrect word spans in the MT sentence.
 The main difficulty is that, the concept of ``translation error" is ambiguous and each translator has his own understanding about translation errors.
-To easier the annotation workload and reduce the possibility of making errors, we group the translation errors on which we aim to focus into three macro categories: \begin{itemize} \item Under-translation or over-translation: While the problem of under-translation or over-translation has been alleviated with the popularity of Transformer, it is still one of the main mistakes in NMT and seriously destroys the readability of the translation. \item Semantic errors: For the semantic error, we mean that some source words are incorrectly translated according to the semantic context, such as the incorrect translations for entities, prop nouns, and ambiguous words.
+To easier the annotation workload and reduce the possibility of making errors, we group the translation errors on which we aim to focus into three macro categories: \begin{itemize} \item Under-translation or over-translation: While the problem of under-translation or over-translation has been alleviated with the popularity of Transformer, it is still one of the main mistakes in NMT and seriously destroys the readability of the translation. \item Semantic errors: For the semantic error, we mean that some source words are incorrectly translated according to the semantic context, such as the incorrect translations for entities, proper nouns, and ambiguous words.
 Another branch of semantic mistake is that the source words or phrases are only translated superficially and the semantics behind are not translated well. \item Grammatical or syntactic errors: Such errors usually appear in translations of long sentences, including the improper use of tenses, passive voice, syntactic structures, etc. \end{itemize} Another key rule for translators is that annotating the incorrect span as local as possible, as generating correct alternatives for long sequences is much harder than that of shorter sequences.